 I loved every single thing about Rome.
 Seriously.
 There’s nothing I would change.
 I visited all the usual haunts and not so usual…after getting lost.
-The neighborhood my husband and I kept finding ourselves in was Trastevere.
+The neighborhood I kept finding myself in was Trastevere.
 Its cobblestone streets, flower boxes, and narrow, confusing streets give it unique character.
 I loved roaming the streets with my mouth agape; I never knew what was around the next corner.
 I’m sure the setting had something to do with it, but I ate my favorite meals in Trastevere.
 The best part ?
-The only English we heard was what was coming out of our own mouths.
+The only English I heard came from my own mouth.

 Osteria La Gensola

 Phone: 39 06 581 6312

 Osteria La Gensola alone is worth the trip back to Rome.
 This place puts out some of the most delicious food in Trastevere, and possibly the entire city.
 It’s is the definition of a Roman “mom and pop” place in terms of lack of attitude or arrogance.
 Owner Simone wants to keep La Gensola local and Italian, which makes it the kind of place I love.
 Simone and his wife are the owners and operators of this place void of tourists.
 The simple décor doesn’t detract attention away from its star: the food.
 This is the quintessential Italian neighborhood spot.
 Throw eight two-tops in your dining room and La Gensola is what you’ve got.

 It wouldn’t be an exaggeration to say that you could close your eyes and point at something on the menu and end up satisfied, but for those not quite as adventurous, here are my choices:

 • French Normandy Oysters: After you breathe in the sea air, you’ll feel like you dug them up and shucked them yourself.